-Big Data is huge and it’s only getting bigger.
-It’s to the point now where as one writer says we might eventually run out of adjectives to describe this technological revolution – “big data,” “bigger data,” “even bigger data,” and “biggest data.”
+Big Data is huge and it’s to the point now where as one writer says we might eventually run out of adjectives to describe this technological revolution – “big data,” “bigger data,” “even bigger data,” and “biggest data.”
 Indeed, Big Data is on every business leader’s mind today.
 Data is now considered an asset much like gold, silver, and precious metals.
 Indeed, we hear a lot about Big Data today and the benefits it can provide to businesses.
 IT channels are saturated with advice and prescriptions around this market.

 There are a number of reasons why organizations should continue to invest in and urgently explore Big Data opportunities.
 Let’s outline why Big Data is bigger than ever and what your business should be doing about it!